The new Slack platform and the features described below are in beta and under active development.

 $ slack create my-app

-Read the README.md or peruse the docs over at api.slack.com/future
+Read the README.md or peruse the docs over at api.slack.com/automation

 Find available commands and usage info with `slack help`